It is one of the most important hormones to target for natural weight loss and energy balance.

 Low levels of soluble leptin in the blood appear to be linked to obesity.

-This link occurs because having fewer receptors to receive the hormone prevents leptin from adhering to cells, which negates its weight-loss and weight-loss effects.
+This link occurs because having fewer receptors to receive the hormone prevents leptin from adhering to cells, negating its weight-loss and weight-loss effects.

-So burst training is most effective not only in increasing the cells’ sensitivity to leptin, but also in increasing the overall levels of the hormone in the blood.
+So burst training is most effective in increasing the cells’ sensitivity to leptin and increasing the overall levels of the hormone in the blood.

 Burst training, like ghrelin, has long-term effects on weight loss that are beneficial long after training.

-Exercising on an empty stomach can improve glucose tolerance and insulin sensitivity, both linked to ghrelin production.
+Exercising on an empty stomach can improve glucose tolerance and insulin sensitivity, which are linked to ghrelin production.

 In addition to helping to prevent type 2 diabetes and lose weight, early exercise helps regulate appetite, especially hunger and snacking.

-Morning exercise can cause higher levels of satiety compared to exercising in the afternoon.
+Morning exercise can cause higher satiety levels than exercising in the afternoon.

 Maintain an adequate sleep cycle